United States federal government continuity of operations: Continuity of Operations plan activated

 The George W. Bush administration put the Continuity of Operations plan into effect for the first time directly following the September 11 attacks.
 Their implementation involved a rotating staff of 75 to 150 senior officials and other government workers from every federal executive department and other parts of the executive branch in two secure bunkers on the East Coast.
-Friends, family, and co-workers were only able to reach them through a toll-free number and personal extensions.
+Friends, family, and co-workers could reach them only through a toll-free number and personal extensions.
 The Bush administration did not acknowledge the implementation of the COG plan until March 1, 2002.

 In 2007, Larry Sabato, a professor at the University of Virginia, criticized the incomplete nature of the plan in his book A More Perfect Constitution.
-In particular, he objected to the fact that there is no constitutional procedure for replacing U.S. House members in the case of a large-scale disaster which could potentially kill a large number of representatives.
-In regard to the Continuity of Operations Plan, Sabato said it "failed outright" during the September 11 attacks.
+In particular, he objected to the fact that there is no constitutional procedure for replacing U.S. House members in the case of a large-scale disaster that could potentially kill many representatives.
+Regarding the Continuity of Operations Plan, Sabato said it "failed outright" during the September 11 attacks.